harunmansor/Hugo/content/posts/first.md

 [*] Trying to retrieve NT hash for 'administrator'
 [*] Got hash for 'administrator@fluffy.htb': aad3b435b51404eeaad3b435b51404ee:8da83a3fa618b6e3a00e93f676c92a6e
 ```

+Now, you would ask why did i use gettgtpkinit.py and getnthash.py just to get the NT hash after adding shadow credentials.
+Why don't i use the command above where i just use certipy auth ?
+It's just for understanding the underlying mechanism and to understand how does these things work.

 Lastly, use `evil-winrm` to log in using Admin credentials